Humanitarian & Health

 East Side Riders Bike Club

-East Side Riders Bike Club is a grassroots organization located in Watts, whose goal is to change the lives of young adults and the structure of t...
+The grassroots volunteer organization in Watts endeavors to improve the lives of young adults and the structure of the community by fostering a pa...

-In 1986, a continuation high school teacher in East Los Angeles, Harry Shabazian, experienced firsthand the transformative power of running a marathon.
-As a result, he challenged his students, labeled misfits and underachievers, to train with him for the next LA Marathon.
-In 1988, after witnessing Harry's success with his students, two other continuation high school teachers, Eric Spears and Paul Trapani, joined Harry in running the Marathon with their students.
-In 1989, Roberta Weintraub, a Los Angeles Board of Education member, observed the altruistic work that these teachers were accomplishing and its positive impact on the students.
-Roberta and her deputy, Marsha Charney, swiftly established this as an effective and innovative dropout prevention after-school program for the Los Angeles Unified School District students.
+In 1986, a continuation high school teacher in East Los Angeles, Harry Shabazian experienced firsthand the transformative power of running a marathon.
+As a result, he challenged his students — labeled misfits and underachievers — to train with him for the next LA Marathon.
+In 1988, two other continuation high school teachers, Eric Spears and Paul Trapani, joined Shabazian in running the marathon with their students.
+In 1989, Roberta Weintraub, a Los Angeles Board of Education member, observed these teachers' altruistic work and its positive impact on the students.
+Weintraub and her deputy, Marsha Charney, established Students Run LA as an effective and innovative dropout prevention after-school program for Los Angeles Unified School District students.

-In 1993, Students Run LA became an independent 501(c)3 organization.
-It has since reached more than 75,000 students from 185 public schools and community programs to train alongside their adult mentor throughout the greater Los Angeles area.
-Each year, SRLA provides its students and SRLA mentors with training shirts, running shoes, entry fees, and transportation to the races, a marathon uniform, marathon-day support, and more.
-Decades later, SRLA continues to carry out this successful teacher-led training program by challenging at-risk students to train for and run a marathon to experience the benefits of goal-setting, character development, adult mentoring, and improved health.
+In 1993, SRLA became an independent nonprofit organization, supporting more than 75,000 students from 190 L.A.-area public schools and community programs over the decades.
+Each year, the organization provides its students and mentors with training shirts, running shoes, a marathon uniform, and entry fees as well as marathon-day support and transportation.
+SRLA is committed to helping underserved students challenge themselves and experience the benefits of goal-setting, character development, adult mentoring, and improved health.

 Programming - LA Marathon 2023